composable-transactions/docs/README.md

 can be reviewed on these devices (as well as on other off-line and on-line wallets) so the user can reject them if the content in unexpected.

-By default, each operation from a script is displayed [on the wallet/device] in sequence, with its parameters.
+By default, each operation from a script is displayed on the device in sequential order, with its parameters.

 And each call is displayed with the function signature and arguments, making clear what is being called on the contract.